Sandeep Bhagwati: Career

-Bhagwati's works were awarded prizes such as the "Europäischer Kompositionspreis der Akademie der Künste Berlin" and the Ernst-von-Siemens Förderpreis.
+Bhagwati's works were awarded prizes such as the Europäischer Kompositionspreis of the Academy of Arts, Berlin and the Ernst-von-Siemens Förderpreis.
 From 1995 to 1998 he worked at the IRCAM.
 In 1998 he was a guest composer at the Center for Art and Media Karlsruhe, in 1998/99 at the "Zentrum für Kunst und Medientechnologie" Institute of Electronic Music and Acoustics in Graz. and for the Beethoven Orchester Bonn.

-Bhagwati was from 2000 to 2003 Professor of composition at the Musikhochschule Karlsruhe.
+Bhagwati was from 2000 to 2003 professor of composition at the Musikhochschule Karlsruhe.
 Since 2006 he has held the Canada Research Chair in Inter-X Art Practice and Theory at the Faculty of Fine Arts of the Concordia University in Montreal.